Kusbek/pug_to_html_compiler/README.md

 Two additional pug files \"testWithNestedSelfClosingError.pug\" and \"testWithSelfClosingSyntaxError.pug\" can be tested as well

 ## Example of pug file
+It contains every instance of described tags and attributes
 ```
 html
 	body